annacuomo/Anna_PostDoc_notebooks/cheatsheet_bash.md

 ## Useful bash commands
-### Pretty average at bash commands at the moments, but can always try to get better!
+### Am pretty average at bash commands at the moment, but can always try to get better!

 Let's start with head and tail:
 ```